raspiduino/StolenGPT/README.md

 There are also some useful methods in the class.
 You can open the source code, there will be comments about its usage.
 I'm just to lazy to put them here :)

 Enjoy!

+## FAQ
+Q: What is the GPT version?
+3.5 or 4 or something?
+A: It's ChatGPT 3.5.
+I haven't found any free GPT4 app online to hack :)

+Q: When will it collapse / run out of money for token?
+A: I don't know.
+Maybe someday, so use it with responsibility and don't abuse it

+Q: Do you own the site that host the free ChatGPT web interface?
+A: __NO__.
+This module and I have nothing associated with the original web interface/app in the link I provided above.

+Q: How do you find this?
+A: Long story.
+I tried every single app on Google Play that claim to offer free ChatGPT, and found this one have the most stable interface.
+Before this, I use Fiddler to get token from Evolly free ChatGPT, but that app stucks now (It has has SSL certificate pin using Firebase.).
+If you can hack it, you will get a Firebase database contain real OpenAI key(s).
+So might worth trying for you, but I'm just too lazy since I already got this :)